Jan-Frederic-Schmidt/WordGames/README.md

 1. Create the basics of *Wordle* ✅
 2. Actually check the results ✅
 3. Save data ✅
-4. Create the settings pane 🔜
+4. Create the settings pane ✅
 5. Check the word list ✅
 6. Get localization to work
-7. Clean up the code (definitely needed)
+7. Clean up the code (definitely needed) ✅
-8. Launch on the App Store?
+8. Share Wordle instances via ShareLink
 9. Sync with iCloud
+10. Test on a real device

 ---